 You can learn about the main ideas behind how to pick by watching this video tutorial.

 Pickit allows to model the robot tool that is used for picking.
-The tool model is useful for visually confirming the correct location of a pick point, and can also be used to prevent collisions between the tool and a bin or other objects.
+The tool model is useful for visually confirming the correct location of a pick point, and can also be used to prevent collisions between the tool and the bin, or other obstacles.

 A pick point represents where an object can be picked by the robot.
 It is specified as a position and orientation relative to the object, where the robot Tool Center Point (TCP) should move to perform a pick.
 What constitutes a good pick point depends on both the gripping device and the object to be picked.